Each tool tested by a non-artist. Ranked by overall beginner score.

 $4.99/mo • +$2.99/character · Free: A few free characters · Consistency: ✓ Consistent (official assets)

-Official Marvel IP is genuinely fun, but most characters cost extra, speech bubble sizing is broken, and you can't create original characters.
+Official Marvel IP is genuinely fun, but most characters cost extra and you can't create original characters.
+The UX hasn't been refreshed since the 2018 launch — usable, dated.

 Pros